adotg/helson/README.md

 [ ] For an enum the value has to be absolute, right now general allowed syntax for general objects are also parsed

+[ ] Right now OList supports optional key word as a preProcessor.
+For an OList optionality is cann't be handled.

 ## Note

 - Decimals will be in the form of 0.1234.
 The prefix zero is mandatory.